ZCHAnalytics/terraform-associate-prep/cli-module/initialise-config.md

 ![image](https://github.com/ZCHAnalytics/terraform-modules/assets/146954022/59d86f47-5ce7-4c96-8080-de6b316dc51e)

 In main.tf, update the hello module's version to 6.0.0.

 ![image](https://github.com/ZCHAnalytics/terraform-modules/assets/146954022/b82f70a8-e56f-4b1e-bd96-fc2cf3698bc9)

 ## Reinitialize configuration

 ```hcl
 $ terraform init
 ```

-Notice that Terraform downloaded the updated module version and saved it in .terraform/modules/hello.
+Terraform downloaded the updated module version and saved it in .terraform/modules/hello.
 However, Terraform was unable to update the provider version since the new provider version conflicts with the version found in the lock file.

 Re-initialize the configuration with the `-upgrade` flag.
 This tells Terraform to upgrade the provider to the most recent version that matches the version attribute in that provider's required_version block.